EmaStehr/F1-2022-Season-Analysis/README.md

 <h1>F1 2022 Season Case Study for Turbine Timepieces</h1>

 <h2>Description</h2>
-The Project consists of an analysis for the 2022 Formula 1 season.
-The Objective consist of informing Turbine Timepieces based of data-driven decision making the appropriate team the partner with.
+The Project consists of an analysis of the 2022 Formula 1 season.
+The Objective consist of informing Turbine Timepieces about the appropriate team the partner with.
 <br />

 <h2>Tools Used</h2>